timeplus-io/docs/docs/tutorial-sql-etl-kafka-to-ch.md

 ### Example: ETL with masked data

-First, create a table with the regular MergeTree table engine in your ClickHouse.
+First, create a table with ClickHouse MergeTree table engine by running `clickhouse client` in the ClickHouse container.

 ```sql
 CREATE TABLE events